TrevorDrivenDevelopment/homepage/README.md

 - IAMFullAccess (for CDK to create roles)
 - AWSLambda_FullAccess (for backend functions)
 - AmazonAPIGatewayAdministrator (for API deployment)
+- AmazonSSMFullAccess (for CDK bootstrap and API key storage)
 ```

 #### 2. Create S3 Bucket